psorensen/curated-query-loop/README.md

 ## Caveats

-1. Like the standard Query Loop block, this is limited to one post type - the post type in the search results will be determined by the post type selected in the Query Loop settings.
+1. Like the standard Query Loop block, this is limited to one post type - the post type in the curation search results will be determined by the post type selected in the Query Loop settings.
 2. Posts are not backfilled - this uses the `post__in` WP_Query parameter, meaning any posts_per_page argument exceeding the number of selected posts will be ignored.
 Posts will be limited to the specific posts selected.

 ## Installation